 Save your pet food bags from the landfill by signing up for our free recycling program with TerraCycle.
 It's easy!
 Sign up and learn more about our program here.

-Don’t feel the need to stop your coffee addition, but if your routine is to stop by the coffee shop every morning, bring a tumbler & reusable water bottle wherever you go.
+Don’t feel the need to stop your coffee addition.
+But if your routine is to stop by a coffee shop every morning, bring a tumbler or reusable water bottle wherever you go.
 Coffee cups, perhaps a surprise, are not recyclable.
-Coffee cups are typically lined with wax as they need to hold liquid, and are an extremely unsustainable choice.
+Coffee cups are typically lined with wax as they need to hold liquid, and are an extremely unsustainable option.
 By making this small change, you'll will reduce hundreds of coffee cups from ending up in the landfill.

 8. Spread the word

 Being able to inform others to become more environmentally friendly makes a true tangible impact.
 Imagine if you stopped ordering single use coffee cups everyday and inspired 5 other friends to do the same.
 By doing this, we’ve just saved from 365 to 2,190 coffee cups from ending up in our landfills and oceans.
 Spread the word – it makes a difference.